Strategic Hiring under Algorithmic Monoculture: Introduction

 \subsection{Implications}

-\textbf{Value of strategic behavior.} First, we show that there is substantial value for firms to act strategically when hiring under algorithmic monoculture.
-This improves welfare for both sides of the market, firms and applicants.
-We show that a simple set of best response dynamics converge to the Nash equilibrium, showing that the equilibrium can arise as long as firms can compute their best response.
+\paragraph{Value of strategic behavior.} First, we demonstrate the substantial value of strategic hiring under algorithmic monoculture.
+Strategic behavior improves welfare for both sides of the market.
+Since simple best response dynamics converge to the Nash equilibrium, the optimal outcome is attainable provided firms can compute their best response.

-\textbf{Congestion information.} Our findings highlight the importance of sharing information on the level of congestion for each applicant.
-Without this information, it is difficult for firms to compute the best response, needed to converge to an NE.
-In settings where firms operate on a common algorithmic hiring platform, the platform can play a crucial role by providing firms with data on the number of competing firms interviewing each applicant.
-With this information, firms can make more informed and strategic decisions, reducing inefficiencies caused by overlapping interview selections.
-Thus, platforms that prioritize transparency and provide insights into applicant competition levels can enable more effective use of algorithmic hiring systems, benefiting both firms and the applicants.
+\paragraph{Value of congestion information.} For firms to compute their best response, they require information on the congestion level (the number of other firms interviewing an applicant).
+In settings where firms operate on a common algorithmic hiring platform, the platform can play a crucial role by providing this data.
+With access to congestion information, firms can make informed, strategic decisions that reduce the inefficiencies caused by overlapping interview selections.
+Thus, platforms that prioritize transparency and provide insights into applicant competition levels enable more effective use of algorithmic hiring systems, benefiting both firms and applicants.

-\textbf{Value of algorithmic hiring.} In cases where sharing information on congestion is unavailable or infeasible, our results imply that the utility of a common algorithmic hiring platform may be limited.
-Without such information, firms are more likely to default to naive strategies, which can lead to significant congestion and low social welfare.
-This limitation highlights an important consideration for firms evaluating whether to adopt an algorithmic hiring platform.
-Specifically, if the platform cannot facilitate coordination or mitigate competition among firms, its adoption may fail to deliver the intended benefits and could even exacerbate inefficiencies.
-This is in line with existing literature that have raised concerns with algorithmic monoculture \citep{kleinberg2021algorithmic,peng2023monoculture}.
+Conversely, if sharing congestion information is infeasible, our results imply that the utility of a common algorithmic hiring platform may be limited.
+Without such information, firms will likely default to naive strategies, leading to high congestion and low social welfare.
+This highlights a critical consideration for firms adopting algorithmic hiring platforms: if the platform cannot facilitate coordination or mitigate competition, its adoption may fail to deliver intended benefits and could exacerbate inefficiencies.
+This aligns with existing literature raising concerns regarding algorithmic monoculture \citep{kleinberg2021algorithmic,peng2023monoculture}.

-\textbf{Value of personalization.} The above concern is predicated on the assumption that all firms receive \textit{identical} scores for each applicant.
-In practice, firms can have heterogeneous preferences, which could be reflected in their hiring decisions.
-For example, one firm might prioritize specific technical skills, while another might focus on leadership potential or cultural fit.
-This raises the potential value of personalization, where a platform can tailor the recommendations to each firm's unique preferences.
-By reducing uniformity in candidate rankings across firms, such personalization can alleviate congestion at the top of the applicant pool and promote a more efficient allocation of interview slots, even when firms employ naive strategies.